Our new website, www.davidsgardenseeds.com is live! Please visit the new website for a better seed shopping experience!

-We started early in the morning and fell asleep on the couch before 9pm.
+We started early in the morning and fell asleep at home on the couch before 9pm.
 Spring planting is apparently on everyone's minds as they continually order our seeds and we are so grateful.
 I saw a few posts saying they are all starting Corona Victory Gardens.
 If you are one of our customers, thank you so much for choosing David's Garden Seeds®!

 Happy St. Patrick's Day!
 This morning, we are expecting the sheet rock for the store to arrive.

 We are also expecting to have our deer fence extended today as we saw eight deer the other night getting very close to the orchard.
 There is, however, a small problem--a brush pile directly on the fence line.
 Atascosa County has a burn ban in place.

 David placed a call to the sheriff and got permission to burn the brush.
 He went out, got hoses and men with shovels in place and started the fire.
 I went out and now I smell like smoke.

 After the fire, David and I went into the office in San Antonio to start sending some of our seeds to Amazon.
 We sell through Amazon because they have such a wonderful platform.
 I tried to send up my first set of seeds for the day but Amazon said we are not a priority so it would not allow us to send anything up at this time.
 I am blown away by this.

 So this means we will have to sell the seeds and ship them ourselves.
 No problem except, of course, we do not offer Prime two day shipping.